lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 Language
 ^^^^^^^^

 Set the language displayed on the UI.
-Currently, Backend.AI supports more than five languages including English and Korean.
+Currently, GPU Platform supports more than five languages including English and Korean.
 However, there may be some UI items that do not update their language before the page is refreshed.